 About the Health Officers

-Christina Baumann, MD, Health Officer for Washington County
+Christina Baumann, MD, MPH, health officer for Washington County

-Sarah Present, MD, Health Officer for Clackamas County
+Sarah Present, MD, MPH, health officer for Clackamas County

-Present is the Clackamas County health officer and a tri-county deputy health officer.
-Prior to joining the Health Officer Program, Present served as health officer for Columbia County, Oregon, and for Wahkiakum and Skamania counties in southwestern Washington.
+Prior to joining the Health Officer Program, Dr. Present served as health officer for Columbia County, Oregon, and for Wahkiakum and Skamania counties in southwestern Washington.
 She also worked in primary care at the SeaMar Community Health Center in Vancouver, Washington.
 Present received her medical degree and a master of public health degree in Environmental Health Policy from Tulane University, and completed residencies in Family Medicine and Preventive Medicine at Oregon Health & Science University.
-She continues to practice part-time as a primary care physician at the Clackamas County Health Centers' Beavercreek Clinic in Oregon City.
+Dr. Present continues to practice part-time as a primary care physician at the Clackamas County Health Centers' Beavercreek Clinic in Oregon City.

 Office of the Health Officer